practical-python-org/ZorakBot/src/zorak/utilities/core/README.md

 ### mongo.py
 Contains a class that implements a MongoDB client and abstracts a number of commonly used functions for ease of use.

+### channels.py
+Contains the class for turning channels into channel IDs

+### info.py
+Contains the class for getting information about a server.

+### log.py
+Contains the class for logging channel IDs, and logging options

+### roles.py
+Contains the class for roles and role IDs